-Application to St. Bonaventure School of Graduate Studies may be done online or via paper application.
+Application to St. Bonaventure School of Graduate Studies may be done online.
 All documents related to admission should be directed to the Office of Graduate Admission, P.O.
-Box 2520, St. Bonaventure University, St. Bonaventure, N.Y.
-14778.

-Special Note: NY State Public Health Law #2165 requires that SBU collect proof of immunization (measles, mumps, rubella) from all students who may be enrolled for more than 3 credits.
+Box 2520, St. Special Note: NY State Public Health Law #2165 requires that SBU collect proof of immunization (measles, mumps, rubella) from all students who may be enrolled for more than 3 credits.
 Students failing to provide this information within a short time of enrollment will be blocked from course selection.
 Please pursue this information as soon as you start the SBU application process; sometimes it can take a while.
 If you are a current or recent undergraduate student you may be able to obtain and submit a copy of your health record from your college's health center.